dadevel/servicedetector/README.md

 2. lists named pipes trough the `IPC$` share.
 This allows to infer which services are running as long as the respective process creates a named pipe.

+3. prints additional info about the target like [NetExec](https://github.com/Pennyw0rth/NetExec/).

 # Development

 Service names and named pipe paths are defined in [indicators.csv](servicedetector/indicators.csv).